vichugo23/kickstarter-analysis/README.md

 The overall analysis is composed of kickstarter campaigns launched from various countries.
 The campaigns vary in categories such as food trucks, television series, music, and much more.

-A suggestion for anyone interested in launching their own musical would be to ***plan the launch in the summer months.*** People seem to attend these events more during these times.

-Another suggestion, due to these trends shown above, would be to have a lower fundraising goal of ***around $2,000.*** There's a tendency of asking for *too much* money early on that it could seem intimidating to most, ending with the result of not coming anywhere near the fundraising goal.

 ### Challenges and Difficulties Encountered

 I did have some difficulty getting used to creating some of the charts and getting familiar with which data point goes where.
 My biggest challenge was plugging in the countifs formula.
 I had assumed that even after ***sorting*** the data on the kickstarter sheet that I wouldn't have to plug in "successful', and "plays" keywords into the formula.
 Not only that but I kept plugging in the wrong column into the equation which would result in an error in value.